Plumsail/actions/source/flow/how-tos/sharepoint/create-site-by-custom-template-and-grant-permissions.rst

 .. hint::

-  You may also be interested in `this article <https://plumsail.com/docs/actions/v1.x/flow/how-tos/sharepoint/create-modern-sharepoint-site.html>`_ explaining how to create a modern team or communication SharePoint site in Microsoft Flow and Azure Logic Apps.
+  You may also be interested in `this article <https://plumsail.com/docs/actions/v1.x/flow/how-tos/sharepoint/create-modern-sharepoint-site.html>`_ explaining how to create a modern team or communication SharePoint site in Power Automate (Microsoft Flow) and Azure Logic Apps.